esamattis/node-promisepipe/README.md

 })
 ```

-Which is imo repeative and cumbersome.
+Which is imo repeative and cumbersome (at least when you want to use promises).